Universal optical polarizability for plasmonic nanostructures

-where the normalization constants $c_{nn}$ cancel out between the numerator and denominator for each mode, and we again omitted the frequency-independent contribution.
+\end{widetext} where the normalization constants $c_{nn}$ cancel out between the numerator and denominator for each mode.
 Hereafter, we use the notation $\bm{D}_{\rm LSP} (\omega;\bm{r},\bm{r}')$ for the complex LSP Green function as well.

-We now note that, in the quasistatic approximation, the frequency and coordinate dependencies in the LSP Green function can be separated out.
-Using the Gauss's equation in the form $\int\! dV \varepsilon' (\omega_{n},\bm{r})\bm{E}_{n}^{2}(\bm{r})=0$, the integral in Eq.~(\ref{mode-coeffic}) over the system volume can be presented as
+We now note that, in the quasistatic regime, the frequency and coordinate dependencies in the LSP Green's function can be separated out.
+Using the Gauss equation (\ref{app-gauss-law}) in the integral form $\int\! dV \varepsilon' (\omega_{n},\bm{r})\bm{E}_{n}^{2}(\bm{r})=0$, the volume integral in Eq.~(\ref{app-mode-coeff}) can be presented as

-where the integral in the right-hand side is taken over the \textit{metal} volume $V_{\rm m}$, while contributions from the dielectric regions, characterized by constant permittivities, cancel out.
-Finally, the LSP Green function takes the form
+where integration in the right-hand side is carried over the \textit{metal} volume $V_{\rm m}$, while the dielectric regions' contributions, characterized by constant permittivities, cancel each other out.
+In a similar way, we have